susan-fung/tertiary_edu_GDP/doc/report.md

 Using the `cor.test()` function in R, I found the Pearson's correlation between GDP per capita and tertiary education attainment to be 0.6189764 and the p-value to be 0.

 # Conclusion
-There is statistically significant, moderately strong correlation between GDP per capita and tertiary education attainment
+There is statistically significant, moderately strong positive correlation between GDP per capita and tertiary education attainment

 Tertiary education attainment in percentage by country:
 ![alt tag](../result/figure/map.png)